el-mat/molplat/SMRT/README.md

 `vagrant up` if it is the first time
 `vagrant reload` if you made changes to the Vagrantfile

 N.B: if `vagrant up` gives you the following error: *Vagrant cannot forward the specified ports on this VM*.
 This is due to a conflict with the build-in Galaxy server in Bio-Linux.
-In this case, you will have to replace port 8080 by another one (e.g. 5432) in the Vagrantfile.
+In this case, you will have to replace port 8080 by another one (e.g. 5432) in the Vagrantfile (5 replacements in the Vagrantfile).

 `vagrant box list`